douglascraigschmidt/LiveLessons/RSocket/ex1/README.md

 This program provides a simple console app developed and run using RSocket, Spring, Project Reactor, and Intellij.
-It demonstrates the following RSocket interaction models
+It demonstrates the following RSocket interaction models:

 .
 Request/Response, where each two-way request receives a single response from the server.

 .
-Fire-and-Forget, where each one-way request receives no response from the server.
+Fire-and-Forget, where each one-way message receives no response from the server.

 .
 Request/Stream, where each request receives a stream of responses from the server.

+.
+Channel, which sends a stream of messages in both directions.

 The following are the steps required to run this Intellij project: